pmama/Wine/README.md

 🔍 Model Selection:

-I selected a diverse set of models for this comparison with and without hyper-parameter tuning, including:
+I selected a diverse set of models for this comparison⚖️ with and without hyper-parameter tuning, including:

-Logistic Regression
+✅Logistic Regression

-Decision Tree
+✅Decision Tree

-Random Forest
+✅Random Forest

-Bagging Classifier
+✅Bagging Classifier

-K-Nearest Neighbors (KNN)
+✅K-Nearest Neighbors (KNN)

-Support Vector Machine (SVM)
+✅Support Vector Machine (SVM)

 🔄 Model Training and Tuning:

 To ensure optimal results, I divided the dataset into training and testing sets and conducted hyperparameter tuning for each model.
-[Include any specific tuning techniques you used]

 🎯 Evaluation Metrics:

 To assess the models thoroughly, I utilized an array of evaluation metrics, such as accuracy, precision, recall, F1-score, ROC-AUC, and more.